"The principle office of history I take to be this: to prevent virtuous actions from being forgotten,

 Myth: The takeover of Wounded Knee village was a “liberation.”

 Fact: Once the bona fide residents were kicked out of their homes, armed militants vied for power and enforced heavy penalties against assumed traitors.
-In the process, several people were allegedly murdered, including Ray Robinson, the only black male occupier seen in the village.
+In the process, several people were allegedly murdered, including Leo Wilcox, a tribal council member and vocal critic of the AIM leadership, and Ray Robinson, the only black male occupier seen in the village during that period.
 His remains, along with the bodies of several others, are said to be buried near the village ruins.
 Robinson’s friend, Al Cooper, has publicly corroborated his near-death experience after AIM leaders accused him of being a snitch.
 One woman reported being raped, while several young, white females are believed to be among the dead.
 These murders have never been solved because the bodies, including Robinson’s, remain undiscovered.

 Myth: AIM member Leonard Peltier was framed and railroaded into jail for the murder of FBI Agents Ron Williams and Jack Coler.